6.34. kink/container/ORDERED_SET

-`iter` returns an iter which iterates over elements in the ordering of the set.
-If `Min` is given, the iter has elements equivalent to or bigger than `Min`.
-If `Min` is not given, the iter has all elements of `Set`.
+If `Min` is given, the result `iter` will have elements bigger than or equivalent to `Min`.
+If `Min` is not given, the result `iter` will have all the elements of `Set`.

 Precondition